jaantollander/masters-thesis/content/30_monitoring.md

 In this section, we explain how our monitoring system works in the Puhti cluster and how we analyze the data.
 We explain how to collect file system usage statistics with *Lustre Jobstats*, mentioned in Section \ref{lustre-parallel-file-system}.
 Subsection \ref{entry-identifier-format} covers the settings we used for the entry identifiers for collecting fine-grained statistics.
-In Subsection \ref{operations-and-statistics}, we explain the different operations and statistics we can track, how to query them, and the output format.
+In Subsection \ref{file-system-statistics}, we explain the different file system operations and statistics for them that we can track, how to query them, and the output format.
 We explain how the statistics reset in Subsection \ref{entry-resets}.

 Subsection \ref{computing-rates} explain how to compute average file system usage rates from the statistics.